 The duties, powers, responsibilities and authority which by law parents have in relation to their children.

-The collective system of early intervention; family preservation; restoration, guardianship, open adoption and OOHC services delivered by FACS and service providers.
+The collective system of early intervention; family preservation; restoration, guardianship, open adoption and OOHC services delivered by DCJ and service providers.

 Funded Service Provider (FSP)

-The provider of a Permanency Support Program (PSP) service commissioned by FACS and funded under a contractual arrangement with FACS.
+The provider of a Permanency Support Program (PSP) service commissioned by DCJ and funded under a contractual arrangement with DCJ.